BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 If it exists, the matrix is not a planned construction of anybody but a Baudrillardian process beyond anyones control.

 In addition, it's important to recognize that the world is inherently unjust.
-Justice, as Hegel argued, is a human concept, one that evolves over time as we make progress.
+Justice is a human concept, one that evolves over time as we make what we call progress.
-However, in the realm of nature, there is no concept of justice; nature operates without morality.
+However, in the realm of nature, there is no concept of justice at least none I am aware of;
-Nietzsche, in his work *Human, All Too Human* {% cite nietzsche:1878 %}, characterizes justice as a form of fairness and connects it to the concept of power.

->Thus justice is repayment and exchange on the assumption of an approximately equal power position; revenge originally belongs in the domain of justice, being an exchange.
-Gratitude, too. -- Friedrich Nietzsche
+nature operates outside of morality.

 I'm uncertain if I can endorse his claim, as it implies that the least powerful in society will inevitably always be deprived of justice.
 However, it is indeed accurate to acknowledge that absolute justice remains elusive, and there exists a significant amount of injustice in the world.